SwissDataScienceCenter/renku-design-docs/design/004-external-data-handling/004-external-data-handling.md

   "soon"](https://github.com/kubernetes/enhancements/pull/3275) in which case privilege escalation in containers will be less menacing.

-* It might also be inefficient to keep track of which data is actually external when recording/handling workflows.
+* Unclear how to keep track of which data is actually external when recording/handling workflows.

 ## Out of Scope
 * Saving credentials, so that RenkuLab users don't have to re-enter their